rust-lang/foundation-faq-2020/FAQ.md

 Based on our research, in most cases the problems caused by an organization being in a specific country are operational; there are no insurmountable barriers put forth by legal restrictions.
 We are committed to investing the time into building operational practices that ensure global participation is not only possible but prioritized.

-If there are specific concerns that need addressing, we’d really appreciate people getting in touch, as that enables us and the Foundation to address them directly.

 <a id="q-multiple"></a>
 **🤔 Q: Will there only be one Rust foundation long term?**